Education

 Is a Staffordshire bull terrier good with kids and other animals?

 First of all, each dog is an individual with it’s own character and preferences, and not only genetics, but both training and life experience too can make a big impact on adult dog’s behaviour.
-However, when it comes to genetic part and statistics, Staffordshire bull terrier tend to be pretty much good with kids, but selective with dogs and other animals.
-You can learn more about Staffordshire bull terrier temperament here.
+However, when it comes to genetic part and statistics, Staffordshire bull terrier tend to be pretty good with kids (and normally counted as +1 eternal kid in the family), but selective with dogs and other animals.
+You can learn more about Staffordshire bull terrier temperament here, but best is to meet different breed representatives in life.

 Are Staffordshire bull terriers a healthy breed?

-Staffordshire bull terrier is a relatively healthy breed with a low percentage of genetic DNA diseases currently present.
-However, DNA diseases and other not breed-specific conditions still need to be tested in pedigree, and puppy buyers must carefully research the topic.
-There are absolutely no responsible reasons not to health test dogs, especially in breeding.
-You can learn more HERE
+Staffordshire bull terrier is a relatively healthy breed with a low percentage of breed-specific genetic diseases currently present.
+However, other genetic diseases and not breed-specific conditions still need to be considered, and puppy buyers must carefully research the topic.
+We discussed more on health topic here.

 How to get ready for the puppy’s arrival?